loitrem/week6project/readme.md

 Combat is turn based.
 Select your action for each of your team.
 The enemy will attack after your last team memeber performs their action.

+To start combat you must first click on an enemy to select it to be attacked.

 * Kazuma is well rounded
 * Darkness is good at taking damage but bad at attacking
-* Megumin can destroy everyone on screen but only once per world
+* Megumin can destroy everyone on screen  - but only once per world -
 * Aqua can do a little damage and can heal